microsoft/FluidFramework/BREAKING.md

 aqueduct-react is actually just a react library and renamed it to reflect such.

+### Sequence snapshot format change

+Due to a format change in the in the sequence snapshot format, client's running a version less than 0.19 will not be able to load snapshot generated for any sequences generated in 0.21.
+This will affect all sequence types include shared strings, and sparese matrix.
+If you need to support pre-0.19 please contact us for mitigations.

 ## 0.19 Breaking Changes
 - [Container's "error" event](#Container-Error-Event)
 - [IUrlResolver change from requestUrl to getAbsoluteUrl](#IUrlResolver-change-from-requestUrl-to-getAbsoluteUrl)
 - [Package rename from `@microsoft/fluid-*` to `@fluidframework/*`](#package-rename)

 ### Package rename
 Package with the prefix "@microsoft/fluid-" is renamed to "@fluidframework/" to take advanage a separate namespace for fluid framework SDK packages.

 ### Container Error Event
 "error" event is gone.
 All critical errors are raised on "closed" event via optiona error object.